windweller/Tinker/README.md

 Examples Usage:

-1. Use Sequential processing to convert Tab-delimited file to CSV file.
+1.Use Sequential processing to convert Tab-delimited file to CSV file.

 ```scala
   "sequential processing" can "transform tab file into csv format" in {